clevijoki/sg/README.md

 # About

-SG is a SQL Game Editor framework.
-SQL to stores data in a very generic fashion, that can be compiled into any form you like.
+SG is a gemeric video game editor based around SQL.
+SQL stores data in a very generic fashion, that can be compiled into any form you like.

 It's designed to be a counterpart to the existing open source tools out there, like OGRE and SDL which provide engine and libraries to start, but no game editor to place or manage game data.

 Games like Noita (https://noitagame.com/) which can only function because of a custom game engine, can use SG to create levels, rather than always being fractally generated roguelikes.
+It's fun to make game engines, but it's a drag to write tools to support them.

 ## Design Overview